mattrobertson14/IT441-Stop-Light/README.md

 ### Backend 💪🏻

+The backend server is the meat of this project.
+It is where almost all of the logic is.
+It is what interfaces directly with the GPIO pins and what manages the cycling of the lights.
 The backend is built using [NodeJS](https://nodejs.org/en/).
 The API is built using the [ExpressJS Framework](https://expressjs.com/).
 The following packages also helped in creating the backend of this project

 * express-promise-router ([Documentation](https://www.npmjs.com/package/express-promise-router))
 * onoff ([Documentation](https://www.npmjs.com/package/onoff))